Avalanche Science FAQ

 - Military specialist

-For example, a typical program graduate will not be qualified to enter work as an Avalanche Forecaster, but will have a very strong foundation to progress into that role over time.
+For example, a typical program graduate will not be qualified to enter work as an Avalanche Forecaster but will have a solid foundation to progress into that role over time.
 Graduates will benefit from additional time, mentorship, and experience to evolve into a snow-safety leadership position.
+Our program will provide a solid (and heavily safety-focused) foundation upon which that expertise can grow.

 The Avalanche Science Program is a Career & Technical Education program within Colorado Mountain College.
 Career and Technical Education (CTE) refers to degrees and certificates designed to prepare you for immediate employment opportunities upon graduation in a specific career.